mayank0306/SpeakEasy/README.md

 SpeakEasy 🎙️
 An AI-powered public speaking coach designed to help users improve their presentation skills through data-driven feedback.
 This project was built for a hackathon by the Kernel Crew team.

+Live Demo
+Check out the live version of the application here: https://speak-easy-zeta.vercel.app

 Key Features
 Real-Time Transcription: See your words appear on the screen live as you speak.